 Deferred outflows/inflows of resources: In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The School has one item that qualifies for reporting in this category.
-The government-wide statement of net position reports a deferred amount on renegotiation of lease.
+The School does not have any items that qualify for reporting in this category.